MCPSA RESEARCH-Enrollment Trends in Missouri Charter Schools. A 2019 – 2025 Analysis

 St. Louis

-St. Louis presents a stark contrast between charter and district performance.
-District schools have experienced a dramatic decline from approximately 20,000 students to 16,212 by 2025, while charter school enrollment grew from 11,363 to 11,631 students (+268 students, +2.4% increase) This means that in 2025 41.8% of students in St. Louis are in a charter school.
-The St. Louis charter sector shows strength in specialized programs and innovative models, though larger networks face notable challenges in maintaining enrollment.
+St. Louis presents a positive contrast between charter and district enrollment trends.
+District schools have experienced a decline from approximately 20,000 students to 16,212 by 2025, while charter school enrollment grew from 11,363 to 11,631 students (+268 students, +2.4% increase).
+This means that in 2025, 41.8% of students in St. Louis are in a charter school.
+The St. Louis charter sector shows strength in specialized programs and innovative models, with several schools demonstrating exceptional growth and community engagement.

 Kansas City

 Kansas City charter schools serve 47.9% of students (12,944 students), while district schools enroll 52.1% (14,061 students).
 This balance reflects the longer history of charter schools in Kansas City.
-The city’s charter sector shows more stable enrollment patterns overall, though individual schools still experience significant variations in their year-to-year numbers.
+The city’s charter sector shows stable enrollment patterns overall, with many schools experiencing positive growth trajectories.
 Kansas City charter schools increased from 12,435 to 12,944 students (+509 students, +4.1% increase) over the past 6 years.

 Early Education Transformation

 The charter sector’s most compelling success stories from 2019 to 2025 demonstrate the potential of innovative educational models.
 City Garden Montessori in St. Louis stands as the premier example, achieving 116.3% growth from 227 to 491 students over the six years.
-This growth occurred while there was significant drops in overall enrollment in the city, suggesting strong program differentiation and community demand.
-KIPP: Endeavor Academy in Kansas City demonstrated successful network expansion, growing 52.3% from 644 to 981 students, while Guadalupe Centers Schools achieved growth of 27.8%, expanding from 1,203 to 1,537 students.
+This growth occurred during a period of overall enrollment decline in the city, suggesting strong program differentiation and community demand.
+KIPP: Endeavor Academy in Kansas City demonstrated successful network expansion, growing 52.3% from 644 to 981 students, while Guadalupe Centers Schools achieved impressive growth of 27.8%, expanding from 1,203 to 1,537 students.

-Recent year-over-year changes reveal ongoing sector evolution.
-Newer and smaller schools show remarkable growth potential, with Atlas Public Schools achieving a 36.7% increase and St. Louis Voices Academy growing by 94.1%.
-However, established schools face significant challenges, as evidenced by KIPP St. Louis Public Schools’ 12.4% decline (-287 students) and Academie Lafayette’s 11.4% decrease.
-These short-term fluctuations highlight the charter sector’s greater sensitivity to change compared to district enrollment patterns.
+Recent year-over-year changes reveal ongoing sector dynamism and growth potential.
+Newer and smaller schools show remarkable expansion, with Atlas Public Schools achieving a 36.7% increase and St. Louis Voices Academy growing by an impressive 94.1%.
+These short-term growth patterns highlight the charter sector’s responsiveness to community needs and its capacity for rapid positive change when programs meet family expectations.

 Future Implications and Sector Development

-The analysis reveals critical priorities for future sector development.
-Strategic growth management must balance the charter sector’s capacity for rapid expansion with the need for institutional stability.
-This requires developing robust support systems for struggling schools while maintaining the innovative edge that drives charter success.
-The remarkable achievement in early education suggests focusing on sustainable expansion in this area while building effective pathways through K-12.
+The analysis reveals significant opportunities for future sector development.
+Strategic growth management can leverage the charter sector’s demonstrated capacity for expansion while building on successful models.
+The sector’s strength lies in developing robust support systems for growing schools while maintaining the innovative edge that drives charter success.
+The remarkable achievement in early education suggests continued focus on sustainable expansion in this area while building effective pathways through K-12.

-Adaptation remains crucial for long-term success.
-Charter schools must deepen their understanding of local dynamics and strengthen community connections while preparing for demographic shifts.
-The contrasting experiences of St. Louis and Kansas City highlight the importance of specific strategies and the need for flexible approaches to growth and stability.
+Innovation and adaptation remain crucial for continued success.
+Charter schools have demonstrated their ability to understand local dynamics and strengthen community connections while responding to demographic shifts.
+The positive experiences across St. Louis and Kansas City highlight the importance of flexible approaches that can be tailored to specific community needs while maintaining high educational standards.

-The Missouri charter sector’s trajectory from 2019 to 2025 demonstrates both remarkable potential and challenges.
-Success in moving forward requires careful attention to balancing growth with stability, innovation with sustainability, and market responsiveness with institutional resilience.
-The focus must remain on building sustainable institutions that can maintain enrollment stability while continuing to serve their communities effectively through innovation and adaptation.
+The Missouri charter sector’s trajectory from 2019 to 2025 demonstrates remarkable potential and achievements.
+Success in moving forward requires continued attention to growth management, innovation, and market responsiveness while building institutional resilience.
+The focus must remain on building sustainable institutions that can maintain their growth trajectory while continuing to serve their communities effectively through innovation and adaptation.

 By Jose De Jesus Sotelo